wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/3-error-handling-level-one-level-two.md

 ![The Workspace with an example using the The Begin Exception Block action.](..\media\exception-block-workspace.png)

-In the above scenario, if any of the actions within the exception block fails, the exception block’s rules will take effect; a function that closes the web browser will be executed, and the entire Block will be repeated, thus preventing the process from crashing due to a non-responsive web page or browser.
+In the above scenario, if any of the actions within the exception block fails, the exception block’s rules will take effect; a function that closes the web browser will run, and the entire Block will be repeated, thus preventing the process from crashing due to a non-responsive web page or browser.

 ## Exception handling priorities